Kathleen Hanna: 1989–present: Bikini Kill

 The first two Bikini Kill EPs were released on CD as The C.D.
 Version of the First Two Records in 1993.
 The band released two more full-length albums, Pussy Whipped in 1994 and Reject All American in 1996, and in 1998, Kill Rock Stars released Bikini Kill: The Singles, a collection of the group's seven-inch and compilation tracks.
-Bikini Kill amicably disbanded in mid-1998.
+Bikini Kill is actively touring to date.

 2000–present: Le Tigre and the Julie Ruin

 After Bikini Kill's breakup, Hanna began working on a solo project called Julie Ruin.
 The project was created entirely in Hanna's bedroom using a $40 drum machine.
 One self-titled album was released under the Julie Ruin pseudonym, and was partially inspired by the work of feminist theorist Julia Kristeva.